 A hedge witch is a witch who utilizes the practice of hedge riding.
-This is a magical practice that involves spirit work and, most notably, spirit flight.
+This is a magickal practice that involves spirit work and, most notably, spirit flight.
 The history of spirit flight is a long one and one that is found in many cultures throughout the world.
-The idea of spirit flight is most notably found in folk magic practices from Europe as well as Ireland and Scotland.
+The idea of spirit flight is most notably found in folk magick practices from Europe as well as Ireland and Scotland.

 The reason this particular practice is called hedge riding, hedgecraft, or hedge witchcraft is due to the symbolic nature of a hedge.
 A hedge, if you are unware, is generally a border between two different lands.
 The word hedge comes from the Old English word heċġ meaning fence.
 The hedge in hedge witchcraft is the border between this world and the spirit world.

 Have you ever heard of the wild man that lived at the edge of the town?
 The one that could offer solutions to any of your problems?
 What about the seer that lived at the edge of the forest?
 The one who seemingly knew what was going to happen before it happened?
 Throughout literature and history, witches have chosen to practice their rituals while living at the borders and edges of the civilized world.
 From there, they chose to offer their services, both hexing and healing.

 While their homes were rooted at the physical border, it only represented a larger truth about their practice.
 Their witchcraft was an ode to tiptoeing the borders of the metaphysical world and the material world.
 The old wise woman you heard about not only lived at the outskirts of town but also lived at the outskirts of the spiritual world.
 Her life would be spent moving between them.

 The word hedge in hedge witch or hedgecraft indicates a symbolic barrier between this world and the spirit world.
 The hedge divides the current world from the otherworld, the mundane world from the spiritual one.
 The hedge is the border between the material and intangible existence.